-This is the value, as at the relevant date, of direct, indirect and synthetic equity exposures, guarantees and other capital support in non-consolidated subsidiaries, whether regulated or unregulated, as defined in Attachment B to APS 001.
+This is the value, as at the relevant date, of direct, indirect and synthetic equity exposures, guarantees and other capital support in non-consolidated subsidiaries, whether regulated or unregulated, as defined in Attachment B of APS 001.
 This deduction does not apply to a subsidiary holding company where it acts as a holding company for pass-through of equity exposures and other capital investments in subsidiary ADIs or equivalent overseas deposit-taking institutions.
-In the event that a subsidiary holding company holds equity exposures and other capital investments in subsidiaries not eligible for consolidation, an ADI must deduct its equity exposures and other capital investments in the holding company net of the value of the holding company's investment in any consolidated subsidiary ADI or equivalent overseas deposit-taking institutions.
+In the event that a subsidiaries not eligible for consolidation, an ADI must deduct its equity exposures and other capital investments in the holding company net of the value of the holding company's investment in any consolidated subsidiary ADI or equivalent overseas deposit-taking institutions.